auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure-and-streamlit.md

     load_dotenv()
 ```

-As mentioned in the package imports and setup section, the function above serves for environment detection, local or remote.
+As mentioned in the package imports and setup section, the `is_local()` function serves for environment detection, local or remote.

 ```python
 #utils.py